aodendaal/aspnetboilerplate-core-ng/cleantemplate.md

 Goto the [ASP.NET Boilerplate](https://www.aspnetboilerplate.com) website and download the ASP\.NET Core 1.x template using the .NET Core 1.1 framework, select Single Page Web Application using Angular 2 and make sure Include module-zero is checked.

 ## 2. Fix EFCore Versions & Add DotNet Tooling
+_This step is specific to ABP 2.0.2 and can be ignored for later versions._

 Edit _project.EntityFrameworkCore.csproj_ found in the __/aspnet-core/src/project.EntityFrameworkCore__ directory and update the references to the ones below:
 ```xml
   <ItemGroup>